 And, of course, you can always check out the famous Little Mermaid statue.

-Lastly, Portugal’s northern hub is another literary gem you must explore on your bookish European tour.
+Additionally, Portugal’s northern hub is another literary gem you must explore on your bookish European tour.
 I had the pleasure of visiting most beautiful bookshop called “Livraria Lello & Irmão.”
 I’ve already gushed about this place on here but can you BLAME me?
 It’s stunning.
 I can’t think of a single bookshop that resembles a royal library.

 Porto also has a little something special to offer Harry Potter fans.
 Bookish legend has it that J.K.
 Rowling penned the first draft of Harry Potter and the Philosopher/Sorcerer’s Stone at Cafe Majestic.

 Tell me about your favorite bookish destinations, including bookish cities in Europe.
 Or, if you want to, give me book recommendations or tell me what you’re reading right now.
 Thanks for visiting!
 And don’t forget to read some travel poems for extra inspiration.